 Weather in Rome in May

-At the beginning of May 2022, the air temperature in Rome fluctuated between +20-23 °C (during the day) – +10-15 °C (at night).
-But even before the end of the first decade of the month, it took a course for the summer.
+At the beginning of May the air temperature in Rome fluctuate between +20-23 °C (during the day) – +10-15 °C (at night).
+But even before the end of the first decade of the month, it take a straight course to the summer.

-As a result, in mid-May, Rome warmed up to +25-27 °C. And at the end of the month, thermometers recorded temperatures above +30 degrees Celsius several times.
+As a result, in mid-May, Rome warms up to +25-27 °C. And at the end of the month, thermometers sometimes records temperatures above +30 degrees Celsius.

-In other years, similar weather is observed in principle.
-Although usually the air in Rome throughout May doesn’t warm up above +26-28 °C.
+Similar weather is observed in principle any year.
+Although usually the air in Rome throughout May doesn’t warm up above +26-28 °C

-According to statistics, there can be up to 3-5 cloudy days per month, the rains are not too strong and certainly not long.
-After waiting out the bad weather for a portion of excellent pasta or some other foods of Italian cuisine, you should be ready for an immediate photo seccions.
-Because rainbows over the Eternal City look enchantingly beautiful!
+According to statistics, there can be up to 3-5 cloudy days per May in Rome, the rains are not too strong and certainly not long.
+After waiting out the bad weather for a portion of excellent pasta or some other foods of Italian cuisine, you should be ready for an immediate photo sessions.
+Because rainbows over “The Eternal City” look enchantingly beautiful!

-In general, if compared with summer, Rome in spring, especially late, is an ideal time for long excursions around the city, a thoughtful study of arches, columns and forums, stairs and walls.
+In general, if compared with summer, Rome in spring, especially late, is an ideal time for long tours around the city, a thoughtful study of arches, columns and forums, stairs and walls.

-What do they wear in Rome in May?
-Perhaps it will be a revelation to you that the Italians themselves do not particularly like to walk the streets in T-shirts and shorts, even when the weather allows it.
+What do they dress in Rome in May?
+Perhaps it will be a revelation to you that the Italians themselves do not particularly like to wander the streets in T-shirts and shorts, even if the weather allows it.

 On the contrary, well-tailored suits, stylish jackets are appreciated here, and due attention is paid to accessories in the form of scarves and hats.
 And this should not be surprising – the ability to dress well is listed as one of the key traditions of Italy.
 At least of the North part of the country!